August 9, 2019 @ 9:30pm (Doors @ 8:30pm)

 Tel: (604) 576-9141

 General Admission: $20 (plus s/c) in advance, $30 at the door.

 Reserved Table with 7 seats: $120 (plus s/c) in advance only.

-The 2019 festival kicks off with a night of stand-up comedy in partnership with Elements Casino Surrey, featuring some of Greater Vancouver's finest comedians: Rae Lynn Carson, Ash Dhawan, Rajneesh Dhawan, Al Hassam, Devon Kandola, and Leena Manro (I Can't Believe It's Not Butter Chicken fame), and our emcee Dusty Searcy!
+The 2019 festival kicks off with a night of stand-up comedy in partnership with Elements Casino Surrey, featuring some of Greater Vancouver's finest comedians: Rae Lynn Carson, Ash Dhawan, Rajneesh Dhawan, Al Hassam, Devon Kandola, Leena Manro (I Can't Believe It's Not Butter Chicken fame), and our emcee Dusty Searcy!

 The night will continue with a post-show dance party featuring High Voltage Roadshow's DJ Beatdrop!

 Cash bar and dinner menu will be available.

 Dusty Searcy is a hilarious man who audiences just can’t get enough of.
 Watching him perform, you would swear you were best buds.
 Telling personal stories about his life, nothing is off limits for this budding young comic.

 Based in Vancouver, but touring all over Western Canada, he’s an act you surely do not want to miss.